AdguardTeam/AdguardKnowledgeBase/05.android/03.features/01.stealth-mode/docs.en.md

 **Self-destruction of first-party cookies**

 First-party cookies are created by the website the user is visiting.
-This kind of cookies also allows websites to store information about their users, but these data are not shared to third parties.
+This kind of cookies also allows websites to store information about their users, but this data is not shared to third parties.

 Put a time period (in seconds) by the end of which all cookies will be destroyed.
 Set the timer to 0 in order to block them completely.